derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 2. right
 3. better

-In this section we will explore the notion of *right* and *better* in reference to the `toggleImageOpacity` function that we recently looked at.
+In this section we will explore the notion of *right* and *better* in reference to the working `toggleImageOpacity` function that we recently looked at.
 This effort will showcase specific examples that also reveal general code improvement tactics.
 The three step process will become second nature as you continue to improve your coding skills over time.

 First and foremost you need the code to *work*.
 No shit.
 Making it *right* is less obvious though.
 Typically the goal is to achieve the same functionality with less and/or more efficient code.
 Making it *better* is a bit more subjective.